drcscodes/drcs.codes/data-manipulation/slides/flask.md

 ## Complete Example: Gradebook

-Download the files and subdirectories in [gradebook](../code/web/gradebook).
+Download [gradebook.zip](/code/python/web/gradebook.zip) and extract it.

 - In `grades.py` the `gradebook()` view function parses a CSV file from the local file system and passes data to the `grades.html.jinja2` template